Dynamically tuneable helicity in twisted electromagnetic resonators: Dynamic Modulation of Helicity

 \section{Dynamic Modulation of Helicity}

-In 2014~\cite{Electromagnetic_Helicity}, it was demonstrated that frequency shifts arise due to mode mixing in triangular resonators twisted to discrete angles, thereby confirming the generation of $\mathscr{H}$ in a hollow, free-space volume as described by~\eqref{eqn:helicity_0}.
+In 2014~\cite{Electromagnetic_Helicity}, it was demonstrated that frequency shifts arise due to mode mixing in triangular resonators twisted to discrete angles, thereby confirming the generation of $\mathscr{H}$ in a hollow, free-space volume as described by Eq.~\eqref{eqn:helicity_0}.
 These frequency shifts were observed to be symmetric about $\phi = 0$.
 Building on this result, we now demonstrate real-time frequency tunability by mechanically twisting a rectangular cross-section electromagnetic cavity resonator.

-Although the rectangular configuration exhibits a lower $\mathscr{H}_i$ than the equilateral triangular case, due to coupling between modes with unequal in-plane propagation constants, which weakens hybridisation, it offers a practical advantage: helically corrugated twistable waveguides of this type are commercially available, enabling straightforward experimental implementation.
+Although the rectangular configuration exhibits a lower $\mathscr{H}_i$ than the equilateral triangular case, due to coupling between modes with unequal in-plane propagation constants, which weakens hybridisation, it offers a practical advantage.
+Helically corrugated twistable waveguides of this type are commercially available, enabling straightforward experimental implementation of a continuously twistable resonator.

-To realize a resonator using a WR$137$ waveguide, identical in dimensions to those employed in the FEM simulations that inform equations~\eqref{eqn:kappa_phi_psipm} and~\eqref{eqn:kappa_phi}, the ends of the waveguide were enclosed with metallic caps.
-One endcap was fixed, while the other was attached to a motorized rotary stage.
+We employed such a waveguide with dimensions matching those used in the FEM simulations informing Eqs.~\eqref{eqn:kappa_phi_psipm} and~\eqref{eqn:kappa_phi_0}, and formed the resonator by enclosing the open faces with metallic caps.
+One endcap was fixed, while the other was attached to a motorised rotary stage.
 The stage was synchronously controlled with a vector network analyzer (VNA), connected to the resonator via coaxial probes inserted through the endcaps.
 To prevent torsion in the VNA cables during rotation, a rotating connector was employed at the base end.
 Additionally, isolators were placed at both ports of the resonator to suppress line resonance effects during transmission ($S_{21}$) measurements.
-The resonator was quasi-statically twisted from a left-handed configuration ($\phi < 0$) to right-handed ($\phi > 0$), corresponding to a net positive twist angle $\Delta \phi > 0$.
+The resonator was quasi-statically twisted from a LH configuration ($\phi < 0$) to a RH configuration ($\phi > 0$), corresponding to a net positive twist angle $\Delta \phi > 0$.
 The experimental setup is provided in Fig.~\ref{fig:expr_set_up}.